 value our faith, but we don’t usually consider it more precious than gold,

-but when we consider how hard we had to work to foster a sincere faith in God,
+but when we consider how hard we work to foster its sincerity and observe its

-maybe we should consider faith more precious than gold.
-Gold and silver have
+rarity in the world, we should consider faith more precious than gold.
+Gold and silver have been used as

-always been used as money, and so Peter was saying that our faith is more
+money since the beginning of time, so Peter is saying that our faith is more

-precious than money, but God doesn’t value money at all, though He
+precious than money.
+God doesn’t value money, though He

-infinitely values our faith.
-God values our faith because He is the very
+infinitely values our faith, in that the Father is the very

 embodiment of faith.
-In other words there is a physical equivalent of faith,
+That is, there is a physical equivalent of faith,

-resurrected body that will be just as much spiritual as it is physical.
-God
+resurrected body that will be just as spiritual as physical, just like God

-the Father also has a body, and the material of His physical being is
+the Father who also has a body, and His body is made of faith.
+See also: Father's physical form; 1Pet 1-3;

 1Pet 1-3,4